SGLK13023U Preparedness and Response to Humanitarian Crises

 Education

-MSc Global Health - elective course in study track 4
+MSc Global Health - elective course in Disaster Risk Mangement track.

 There are a limited number of slots – ten in all – available in this study track, and on the courses for this study track.
 If there are more than ten students who wish to take the study track in Disaster Risk Management, a Study Plan Committee appointed by the study board considers the students' study plan applications and allocates the available slots.
 The criterias for allocation are listed in the curriculum.